thegenemyers/MERQURY.FK/README.md

 broken down into those that are unique or those that are not.

-The -T option can be used to control the number of threads used, -v turns on verbose reporting to the standard error, and -P is passed through to the calls to FastK so you can specify the temp directory if needed.
+The -T option can be used to control the number of threads used, -v turns on verbose reporting to the standard error, and -P is passed through to the calls to FastK so you can ouspecify the temp directory if needed.
+By default -P is the value of the system variable $TMPDIR, or should this be undefined, then `/tmp`.

 If the -k option is set then in addition to producing the requested .png or .pdf files with root path \<out\>, CNplot also creates \<out\>.cni that contains the processed data that is given to an R-script to produce the plots.
 This allows